opennetworkinglab/ngsdn-tutorial/README.md

 This tutorial comes in two versions: basic (`master` branch), and advanced (this branch).

-The basic version contains fewer exercises, and it does not assume previous knowledge of the P4 language.
+The basic version contains fewer exercises, and it does not assume prior knowledge of the P4 language.
 Instead, it provides a gentle introduction to it.
 Check the `master` branch of this repo if you're interested in the basic version.